tanmayxswain/TrueNeighbour/README.md

 - **Critical** — Immediate response needed

 ### Volunteer Claim System
 A single-active-claim policy ensures focused, accountable volunteering.
-A volunteer must fulfil their current commitment before taking on a new one, preventing request hoarding and ensuring genuine follow-through.
+A volunteer must fulfill their current commitment before taking on a new one, preventing request hoarding and ensuring genuine follow-through.

 ### Merit & Badge System
 Altruism is encouraged and celebrated through a structured reward framework: